kshaner/modern-dropdown/README.md

-# Touch Dropdown
+# Modern Dropdown

-Touch Dropdown is a utility javascript with no dependencies that covers all the bases for modern dropdown menus.
+Modern Dropdown is a utility javascript with no dependencies that covers all the bases for modern dropdown menus.

 It handles: